 Browse the grocery, drapery and hardware departments of this store, which was moved from Annfield Plain, in County Durham.
 Can you remember your “divi” number?

 Visit the residents of Ravensworth Terrace, which originally stood in Gateshead.
 Brave the terrifying tales in the dentist’s surgery, pop into the music teacher’s house and see an Edwardian-style day at the office in the solicitor’s.

 Pop in for a pint or a snack at the Sun Inn, a real traditional pub that was moved to Beamish from Bishop Auckland.

 Visit the stables and carriage house, which represents a typical jobmaster’s yard, which would have hired out horses and vehicles.

+No visit to The 1900s Town is complete without a trip to Jubilee Confectioners!
 See mouth-watering sweets being made in the factory before choosing what traditional treats to take home.
 Will it be cinder toffee, bon bons or black bullets?

 Do you know your pounds, shillings and pence?
 Step into our bank see the coins, safes and strongrooms.

 Discover the world of the Freemasons, in the hall, which features Masonic furnishings, objects and symbols.

 A beautiful spot to enjoy a rest, with a bandstand (originally from Saltwell Park in Gateshead) that regularly hosts brass band performances.